stutommi/image-builder/README.md

-This simple script to publish any github project repo as a docker image in dockerhub
+This is a simple script to publish any github project repo as a docker image in dockerhub

 Requirements: